More Information About Microsoft Office 365

 Access to the Office 365 web applications requires a license.
 The University has negotiated a site license that authorizes all students and teaching faculty to access the entire suite of Office 365 web applications at no individual cost.
 Non-teaching faculty and staff need to be part of a department that has purchased a yearly subscription to the Microsoft Campus Agreement.

 Office 365 offers access to online versions of established Microsoft Office PC applications such as Outlook, Word, Excel, and PowerPoint, among others.

 These online versions of the Office applications require no configuration and can be run from any system with a reasonably up-to-date web browser.
 They are not intended as full-blown replacements for the full desktop-PC versions of the Office applications but are great for quick, convenient editing.
-For the best experience, establish a home-base desktop Windows or Macintosh PC for your work, outfitted with full-featured versions of Office applications by taking advantage of your Office 2016 download options (see below).
+For the best experience, establish a home-base Windows or macOS computer, outfitted with full-featured versions of Office applications by taking advantage of your Office 2016 download options (see below).